FaisalKhawaj/ReactNativeBoilerplate/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# Taking clone with your new project name
+# Making new project from this boilerplate with your new project name and a new bundleIdentifier

+>**Note**: I had create-project.sh in dev-scripts folder ,so you can create dev-scripts folder and can add create-project.sh in that folder.

 ## You need to create a script file (create-project.sh)
    ```bash